-East of the Baixa, climb past Lisbon’s ancient cathedral, discover the remains of the city’s medieval castle and enjoy panoramic views.
+East of the Baixa, climb past Lisbon’s ancient cathedral, discover the remains of the city’s medieval São Jorge Castle and enjoy panoramic views.

 Follow our guide, and use the map below to locate the attractions.
-By night, search for the soul of fado given that Alfama is home to some of the best fado restaurants in Lisbon.
-If visiting in June, don’t miss the arraiais (street parties) during the Feast of St Anthony.
+By night, search for the soul of fado in one of the best fado restaurants in Alfama.
+If you visit in June, don’t miss the arraiais (street parties) during the Feast of St Anthony.

 1. The Sé